mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `chainstate_block_id_at_height`

-Get block ID at given height in the mainchain
+Get block ID at a given height in the mainchain.

+Returns `None` (null) if the block at the given height does not exist.

 Parameters: